torvalds/linux/Documentation/core-api/cpu_hotplug.rst

   CPU is up.
 * The states *CPUHP_AP_OFFLINE* … *CPUHP_AP_ONLINE* are invoked
   just the after the CPU has been brought up.
-The interrupts are off and the scheduler is not yet active on this CPU.
+The interrupts are off and the scheduler is yest yet active on this CPU.
 Starting with *CPUHP_AP_OFFLINE* the callbacks are invoked on the target CPU.
 * The states between *CPUHP_AP_ONLINE_DYN* and *CPUHP_AP_ONLINE_DYN_END* are
   reserved for the dynamic allocation.